QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

 🔗 [Back to Top of Achievement Category](#ShowdownChallenges)

+---

 </details>

----

 <h2 id=Unlocks>
     🏆 Unlocks <i><sub><sup>(9 achievements)</sup></sub></i>
 </h2>

+- The achievements under this category revolve around unlocking various gameplay mechanics and filling up the journal on the main menu, which is pretty much the *BIG* completionist objective.

 > [!WARNING]
-> - Using the 'Rstar' name cheat will disable the achievements under this category for that player profile
+> A player profile with the name '*Rstar*' is not allowed to unlock any of these achievements.
+Creating a profile with this name unlocks a few items for free, which is pretty much cheating.

 ### Unlocks Guide